dnajd/load_runner/README.md

 # LoadRunner

-Take some Ruby Code and pass it to Load Runner
+Take some Ruby Code and pass it to LoadRunner::Queue and you'll be able to
- * run the code n number of times in parallel (with jruby)
+ * Run the code n number of times in parallel
- * stagger the execution
+ * Rand stagger the execution
- * run the code for a specific amount of time (ex.
+ * Run the code threaded and staggered for a specific amount of time (ex.
 5 minutes)

-Use a Logger like r4log to pass results to the console, file system or splunk storm

 ## Installation